SpellholdStudios/Beyond_the_Law/README.md

 - Added Immutability concept.
 - Replaced `REQUIRE_FILE` with `REQUIRE_PREDICATE` condition to avoid installing the mod in inaccurate games.
 - Added components `DESIGNATED` numbers.
-- Externalized tp2 code into *main_component.tpa* library for more comfortable readability and maintenance.
+- Externalized tp2 code into specific components *.tpa* libraries for more comfortable readability and maintenance.
 - Commented code as much as possible.
 - Grouped original and vanilla sound sets for Kiyone into two main `SUBCOMPONENTS`.
 - Included optional "*Portraits for minor non-joinable BTL NPCs*" component into main component as two portraits really don't deserve a dedicated component! :wink: